antonblaise/persona-ai/README.md

         ```

     Feel free to explore and experiment around for more customizations!

-**Stage 3 complete** - you now have a full-featured, ChatGPT-style browser interface connected to your local LLM!
+_(Pending: Piper TTS voice.)_

-### Stage 4️⃣: ...
+**Stage 4 complete** - you now have a fully customizable AI chat frontend UI with multiple LLM models, with a fully configurable AI persona with voice support, who can switch its personalities based on who it's interacting with!